lacchain/LACPass-LACChain-Component/README.md

 `DSC.crt` is the X.509 certificate.
 `DSC.csr` is the Certificate Signing Request contains the public key and common name required by a Certificate Authority.
 `DSC.key` is the private key used to sign Health Certificates, to complete this step please:
-Copy the `DSC.key` file into the `cert-data` directory located in the root directory of your `IPS-national-backend` repository.
+- Copy the `DSC.key` file into the `cert-data` directory located in the root directory of your `IPS-national-backend` repository.
-Rename the new copy of DSC.crt to priv.pem
+- Rename the new copy of `DSC.crt` to `priv.pem`

 The Signing Certificate Authority  `/SCA` subdirectory contains two files:

-`SCA.crt` is
+`SCA.crt` is the X.509 certificate.
-`SCA.key` is the
+`SCA.key` is the private key used by the Signing Certificate Authority.